AFriemann/cph/readme.md

 ./install
 ```

-The tests can be compiled with
+The tests can be compiled with, nothings working right now though

 ```
 ./install test